kishorpandya2210/SnapMenu/README.md

 # SnapMenu

-Team Name: group 09

 Team Members: Kishor Pandya, Dhrumil Pandya, Madhu Sivapragasam

 This project is a reimplementation of Left (https://github.com/apatronl/Left)

-The folders and files for this project are as follows:

-Doc - Documentation for the project src - Implementation

 # Installation instructions